 We islanders love to use curry powder in stews, meat, soup and even rice dishes.

-The difference between Jamaican and Indian curry powder
+The difference between Jamaican and Indian Curry Powder

 The answer is very simple.
 Jamaican/Caribbean people use pre-blended spices with a higher ratio of turmeric.
-Along with scotch bonnet, thyme and of course the star of the show pimento aka allspice.

 Nevertheless, Curry powder is an integral part of the Caribbean culture.
 It is used to season so many dishes and is now regarded as a pantry staple.